 How does it work?

 1. On the TCCS Volunteer Sign-Up Form, check all volunteer opportunities on both sides of the form where you have the desire to serve.
-Completed forms should be returned to the school office by Friday, September 4 with the ability to earn points having begun July 1, 2015 for the 2015-16 school year.
+Completed forms should be returned to the school office as soon as possible with the ability to earn points having begun July 1, 2017 for the 2017-18 school year.
 Many additional opportunities will be communicated via email and in the Eagle Eye as they become available.

 2. A copy of the completed sign-up form will be returned to each family for their reference.